morealg/devops-project2-ih/docs/demo-script.md

 ## Closing (15 seconds)

-> "To summarize: private 3-tier architecture, WAF-protected public entry point, fully automated infrastructure and deployment, live monitoring with alerts, and code quality scanning on every push."
+> "To summarize: private 3-tier architecture, WAF-protected public entry point, HTTPS enabled on Application Gateway, fully automated infrastructure and deployment, live monitoring with alerts and email notifications, and code quality scanning on every push."
 >
 > "Thank you."